AndrewDiMola/andrewdimola.github.io/about.md

 title: About
 permalink: /about/
 ---
-Andrew DiMola is a technical writer living in New York City.
+Andrew DiMola works as a technical writer in New York City.

 ![Andrew DiMola picture](/images/honey-nut-cheerios-andrew.jpg)